procedural-build/sustainabilitytool-docs/content/1. User Guidance/1.1 Admin/1_Admin.md

 5. Click ‘Submit’

+### Delete a project

+1. Select the business unit the project belongs to by clicking on the relevant link in the left-hand menu

+2. Click on ‘admin’ in the top right hand corner, then ‘settings’

+3. Under ‘Projects at this level’ click on the cog next to the project you want to delete, then press ‘delete’

 ### Project members

 1. Go to the project dashboard, by clicking on the relevant link in the left-hand menu